ccaique-lima/lanyon/04-tinyCV.md

 ## <b>Professional Experience</b>

+### Unicamp Development Foundation – FUNCAMP, 2022-present
+##### PhD Candidate in Electrical Engineering and Explainable Artificial Intelligence (XAI) Researcher at Viva-Bem Project in partnership with Samsung.

-### Coordination for the Improvement of Higher Education Personnel – CAPES, 2021-present
+### Coordination for the Improvement of Higher Education Personnel – CAPES, 2021-2022
 ##### M.Eng.
 Student and PESCD Tutor

 ### Altran, 2020-2021